 Please Help With a Donation

-To start a scheme, inflation has meant that we now need 1,800 dalasis for each of six women, so a group of six women needs a starting investment of 10,800 dalasis, or about £175 at the exchange rate of December 2015 . () We have several new schemes in the pipeline which you can help to finance.
+Inflation means that we now need 1,800 dalasis for each of the six women in a new scheme.
+So a group of six women needs a starting investment of 10,800 dalasis, or about £180 at the exchange rate in July 2019. () We always have new schemes in the pipeline which you can help to finance.
 You can donate any amount to our Loan Scheme online, using your credit or debit card.

 A total of £300 was raised on Pageant's MyDonate Loan Fund appeal page, but MyDonate has closed.
 Pageant's donation service is now provided by the.
 They make no charge, so Pageant gets every penny of your donation.
 All their expenses, including card fees, are covered by their corporate sponsors.
 So when you make your donation, please scroll down to see the list of sponsors.
 If you are a UK taxpayer, they also collect Gift Aid for us, meaning that an extra is added to your donation without costing you an extra penny. [ ]